 When the disciples ask Jesus why He speaks in parables, He basically says He won’t cater to the people’s unbelief.
 The disciples were blessed.
 Their eyes saw, and their ears heard.
 The reason Jesus still taught truths about the kingdom in parables is that even though He wanted it to be harder for the crowds to understand, He still wanted to teach the disciples and those who truly believed.
 The basic principle on display here is that God loves the lost.
 He offers salvation to all who will come to Him.
 But He never caters to unbelief.

 Yes, when you talk about biblical ministry, there needs to be a heart for the lost.
 It shares the truth.
 It begs people to be reconciled to God.
 But it does not make concessions that compromise the integrity of the church to cater to people who are not responding to the revelation that they are being given.

-- The first type of person you can expect to share the gospel with is like the hard road upon which the gospel message, as a seed, lands on and then is eaten by birds.
+- The first type of person you can expect to share the gospel with is like the hard road where the gospel message, as a seed, lands and is then eaten by birds.
 It has no lasting impact.
 The next day there isn't any evidence that it was ever there.

 - The second kind of soil is the seed that was sown on the rocky places.
 This is the man who hears the word and immediately receives it with joy, yet he has no firm root.
 The impact is only temporary.
 When affliction or persecution arises, he falls away.

 - The third type of soil is the most difficult on a shepherd's heart.
 This is the seed that falls among the thorns.
 It’s the heaviest, because they're always with you.
 These are the people that are in your church because they've made a profession of faith.
 They never defect, and they respond (to an extent) to admonishment and to instruction.
 They will even affirm when confronted that they agree with it.
 But they just never really come all the way to saving faith.
 There's always something just a little off in the manifestation of real fruit in their Christian life.